 Hello, good morning from Shunyi.
-This article is an update of an earlier, very popular, piece we released May 2021.
-Since then scammers changed or updated their game, time we did the same.
+This article is an update of an earlier, very popular, piece we released May 2021 as part of a Bic community service to help educate computer users about online security threats and what they can do about them.
+Since then scammers changed or updated their game.
 Our original article dealt mostly with sextortion as that was the flavour of the day.
 However, email scams come in many forms – today most depend on Bitcoin as ransom payment because of its anonymity.
-We will outline them and their history below:
+We will outline them and their history below.

 Common forms of Email scams

 If this is the first time you have received this, the first rule is relax.
 The email and contents are largely bullshit.
 The scammer is preying on your fear and ignorance to panic you into not thinking clearly and quickly paying her or him.